kokkos/kokkos.github.io/content/community/events/2026-01-26-hpcasia-tutorial.md

 HPSF will also be present at the conference with a BoF Session and a booth - be sure to check out both!

+To find more information on the conference and register visit: https://www.sca-hpcasia2026.jp

 ### Abstract

 This tutorial provides a introduction to Kokkos, a C++ programming model designed for application performance portability across diverse computing architectures.